As a leading legal recruitment organisation, we often get asked about alternative legal careers available to lawyers.

 Speaking about the challenges they faced transitioning into alternative legal careers, what they learned from their experience, what motivated them and what brings them satisfaction in their careers now, here are the four key takeaways from the event.

-- Out of private practice - Lawyers are moving out of private practice into in-house roles to be closer to the strategy of the business.
+Lawyers are moving out of private practice into in-house roles to be closer to the strategy of the business.
 In-house lawyers can be more autonomous and highly commercial, meaning they can utilise a range of skills outside of the law.

-- Utilise your existing skills - The training, skills and discipline you develop in private practice will put you in a very strong position to transition into an in-house role or an alternative legal position.
+The training, skills and discipline you develop in private practice will put you in a very strong position to transition into an in-house role or an alternative legal position.

-- Think outside of the box - There are alternate legal roles that exist outside of law firms and in-house legal teams.
+There are alternate legal roles that exist outside of law firms and in-house legal teams.
 Many lawyers move into policy roles, legal writing, compliance and commercial positions.
 In short, you don’t necessarily need to practice as a lawyer to utilise your legal skills and have a long and prosperous career.

-- Networking is key - Do not underestimate the importance of your networks.
+Do not underestimate the importance of your networks.
 Leveraging off your existing networks becomes even more important as you explore the range of alternative legal careers available to you.

 Finally, be confident in your ability and have an open mind.
 Do not be fixated on the straight and narrow path or what is considered the norm.
 Opportunities present themselves in many different ways.
 There is a new law pathway, and options and guidance are available to legal professionals.

 To find out more about the alternative legal careers available to lawyers, contact our legal recruitment team today.